Pboerwinkle/bezierCurves/README.md

+- run with `python3 bezierCurves.py`
+  - you will need python 3 and pygame (2.5.2?
+IDK it is what I have)
+- controls:
-- Left click to create new point
+  - left click to create new point
     - after three points a curve will be created
-- Right click & drag to edit point
+  - right click & drag to edit point